-- Medication management
+- Trauma management and support

-- A support network
+- Aftercare support

 Every addict and alcoholic has individual needs and goals.
 The right drug rehab program will focus on these needs through individualized care.
 Additionally, the best drug rehab will help develop a comprehensive relapse prevention plan to help attain long-term recovery.
-Thus, at Lighthouse Recovery Institute, we pride ourselves on offering individual, tailored programming for each of our patients.
-For example, this might involve medications, mental health support, family therapy, and more.